bjt-user/Linux/webcams.md

 864 [Sun May 14 08:54:52 2023] usb 3-7: 3:1: cannot get freq at ep 0x84
 865 [Sun May 14 08:54:52 2023] usb 3-7: 3:1: cannot get freq at ep 0x84
 ```

+When testing with `vlc` it has only 1-2 fps.\
+But when testing with the `ffmpeg` command and using `-framerate 30` option, it works great.